tuyet-pham/databaseManipulation/README.md

 https://gfycat.com/soggyimpossiblelhasaapso

-[1/14/2019] Bug found withing the chaining attributes.
+[1/14/2019] Bug found within the chaining attributes for collision.
 Need to find a better way to integrate.